TobyLobster/ManicMiner/README.md

     command         description
         $ff         end of level
-        $fe         all X coordinates have 15 added to them from now on until the next change of type
+        $fe         all X coordinates have 15 added from now on until the next change of type.
-        $fd         increment current type by the sprite increment amount else        top nybble is X coordinate, bottom nybble is Y coordinate.
+        $fd         increment current type by the sprite increment amount.
+All X coordinates have 5 added. else        top nybble is X coordinate, bottom nybble is Y coordinate.
 Plot the item.

 At plot time, the current type determines the outcome: